hello-nrfcloud/backend/features/DeviceToWebsocket.feature.md

 }
 ```

-Then the response should equal to this JSON
+Then I should receive a message on the websocket that matches

 ```json
 {